Administering A Subcutaneous Testosterone Injection

 In the past, when people needed to take testosterone, they would get shots directly into their muscles.

-This was because they needed to inject much of it at once, and it would slowly get absorbed into the body from a pool of oil left in the muscle.
+This was because they needed to inject a significant amount at once, and it would slowly be absorbed into the body from a pool of oil left in the muscle.

-However, newer studies have shown that taking smaller doses more often can be better.
-It causes fewer problems and keeps hormone levels more balanced.
+However, newer studies have shown that taking smaller doses more frequently can be more effective.
+It causes fewer problems and helps maintain more balanced hormone levels.
 Because of this, now it's more common to get testosterone injections just under the skin instead of deep into the muscle.

 Choosing between intramuscular (IM) and subcutaneous (subQ) testosterone injections depends on various factors, and each method has its advantages.